HotDB-Community/hotdb-documents/docs/en/v2.5.6/white-paper.md

 ###### Regular DDL

 The management platform supports the execution of Regular DDL and the creation and modification of database tables.
-At the same time, for sensitive operations, such as \"drop, truncate\" and other SQL, the second password verification is carried out to prevent misoperation and malicious operation.
+At the same time, for sensitive operations, such as "drop, truncate" and other SQL, the second password verification is carried out to prevent misoperation and malicious operation.

 ![](assets/white-paper/image13.png)